FIN-043: Managing Export and Sanction Compliance in Support of University ActivitiesDate: 11/29/2011 Status: Final

 Export and “Deemed Export”:

-Export Control Regulations:
+Export Control Regulations (Export Controls):

 A natural person who is not a U.S. citizen, lawful permanent resident (green card holder) or protected individual (formally granted asylum or refugee status).
 It also means any foreign corporation, business association, partnership, trust, society or any other entity or group that is not incorporated or organized to do business in the United States, as well as international organizations, foreign governments and any agency or subdivision of foreign governments (e.g. diplomatic missions).
 An equivalent term used by the Department of Commerce is “foreign national”.